teamalgoritma/algoritmablog/README.md

 * `Data Manipulation`
 * `Capstone ML`

-*Note*: Please add `Capstone ML` tags on your YAML options, if you are making an article that aims to help student on capstone project.
+*Note*: Please add `Capstone ML` tags on your YAML options, if you are making an article that aims to help students on their capstone project.

 ### Setup Chunk